jantimon/iconfont-webpack-plugin/README.md

 }
 ```

-## Why shouldn't I just use SVGs
+## Why shouldn't I just use SVGs?

-SVGs have some disadvantages and lack certain features especially when using pseudo elements.
+SVGs have some disadvantages and lack certain features especially when using inside pseudo elements.

 * [CSS-Transform issues in older Internet Explorer versions](http://stackoverflow.com/questions/21298338/css-transform-on-svg-elements-ie9)
 * [IE9 - IE 10 scaling issues](https://gist.github.com/larrybotha/7881691)
 * Fill color doesn't work on background SVG images
-* Harder to use when building libraries as Paths are relative to the page not to the css
+* Inline SVGs are resolved relative to the page not to the css

 ## Should I use icon fonts for everything?